guo-vincent/TetrisEngine/README.md

 Follow the instructions that correspond with your computer architecture.

 If no error messages show up, you're done.
 Keep reading.

-If not, you are probably missing something major (like python) and I'll assume you know how to set python up.
+If not, you are probably missing something major (like python).
+I'll assume you know how to set python up.

 ### Training and Evaluation